Benjamin Godwin: Life

 Godwin was born on 10 October in Bath in 1785.
 His mother was about forty, but he was given the biblical name Benjamin because his father was 70 and a keen Baptist.
 His father had been married before and Benjamin had two adult siblings.
 His family were poor but he was sent to a Dame school until his education and upkeep was undertaken by the charity that ran the Bluecoat School in Bath This school was free and included the supply of uniforms.
 When Godwin finished school he was apprenticed to a shoemaker.

 Sailor

 Godwin was unhappy during his apprenticeship and this resulted in the fifteen-year-old running away with a friend on a ship bound for the Mediterranean.
 During the journey Godwin reported that he gained a close relationship with his god.
 Godwin jumped ship in Palermo and he was able to find work as a cabin boy bound for London.
-However, in Menorca the whole crew of his ship was press-ganged to crew HMS Le Généreux on Godwin's 16th birthday.
-Godwin became a Royal Navy sailor during the Napoleonic Wars until peace was declared.
+However, in Menorca the whole crew of his ship was impressed into the Royal Navy on Godwin's 16th birthday, serving onboard the HMS Généreux.
+Godwin continued to serve in the British navy during the War of the Second Coalition until the Treaty of Amiens was signed.
 Godwin and the rest of crew were dismissed at Spithead on 27 July 1802.